dmm219/NVCB_ES_VdW_Volume/README.md

 * Polarization potentials
 * 1D potential slices of the excess electron-molecule interaction in PISCES
 * Electron binding energy from the charge scaled coronene calculations
-* The basis used in the charge-scaled coronene calculations

 ## geom
 Contains the PAH geometries used throughout the paper.